terra-campaigns/arrival/chapters/chap019.md

 	- laboratories
 	- surgery rooms
 	- prison habitats
-	- a person with all systems segregated in the walls - that can talk!!
+	- a person with all systems segregated in the walls - that can talk!! - wife of whitley
 	- lead pendulums in bottles (scarface, long tom, mike) that shake answering chats with the Ngar'tho
 	- VR machines
 	- experiment with Derro babies
+	- an open Ngar'tho (baby with a lot of evourec tentacles)
 	- evourec preserves
 	- incubation dome
 	- brain sinapse libraries